نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

+Conclusion: This study underscores the transformative potential of UGI in fostering climate-sensitive urban environments.
+By leveraging advanced simulation techniques, it demonstrates that tree-based solutions significantly mitigate urban heat islands.
+At the same time, green façades and roofs complement these effects by enhancing energy efficiency and climatic resilience.
 The findings highlight the importance of integrating UGI into urban design frameworks to harmonize built environments with natural ecosystems.
-This alignment fosters sustainable urban growth, optimizes resource use, and enhances urban livability.
+This alignment fosters sustainable urban growth, optimizes resource use, and enhances urban livability

 کلیدواژهها [English]